nifey/gem5/notes/gem5.md

 After sometime it will load a bash shell

+To list all options that can be used with fs.py script, run:
+./build/X86/gem5.opt configs/example/fs.py -h

 # Memory tracing with Gem5

 As a part of our term project we wanted to get a trace of DRAM accesses for running SPEC and PARSEC programs and find patterns in the access trace.
 We also wanted to differentiate DRAM accesses that are due to Page table walks and other DRAM accesses.